Massive-Wiki/nxc/README.md

 ## Overview

-The `nxc` PyPI package proveds a command-line utility that:
-1. initializes an `nxc` project directory with required configuration and web template files to support web publishing.
-This utility copies a predefined set of templates into a specified directory.
-2. builds a static website from Markdown files in an initialized directory.

-## Features

-- **Directory Initialization**: Creates a new directory or utilizes an existing one (if empty, or if not yet initialized) to set up the starter files.
-- **Website Building**: Constructs a static website from a collection of Markdown files.
+The `nxc` PyPI package builds a static website from a directory of Markdown files.
-- **Error Handling**: Provides logging and error handling to manage issues like non-empty directories or permission errors.
-- **Template Copying**: Copies specific template files and directories from a `templates` adjacent to the script.
+The website supports wiki-links, transclusion, and provides full-text search.

 ## Requirements

-- Python 3.8
+- Python 3.8 or higher.
-- Access to file system operations that might need administrative, or appropriate user, permissions depending on the setup.

-## Usage
+## Install

 - This package is still being tested and is housed on `test.pyi.org`;
 it can be installed using `pip`: